-Books by authors affiliated with Georgia State University, including Perimeter College; the Georgia Center for the Book; Atlanta Writers Club members sitting on the board within the current prize cycle; other sponsoring and partnership agencies; and or their family members; are not eligible for consideration.
+Books by authors affiliated with Georgia State University including Perimeter College, the Georgia Center for the Book, Atlanta Writers Club members sitting on the board within the current prize cycle, other sponsoring or partnership agencies and/or their family members are not eligible for consideration.
 Authors, publicists, and publishers may suggest eligible books to The Chattahoochee Review and the Georgia Center for Book, the prize’s administrators.

-Throughout the book-consideration period, the staff of The Chattahoochee Review and the Georgia Center for the Book continuously reads and culls through all submissions to produce a list of all eligible books.
+Throughout the book-consideration period, the staff of The Chattahoochee Review and the Georgia Center for the Book continuously read and cull through all submissions to produce a list of all eligible books.
 This list is then cut to 10 finalists.
 The final books are then passed on to a panel of independent judges comprised of award-winning literary professionals who determine the winner of the award.